gsksivesh/problem-solving-in-C/README.md

 #Binary Tree to Doubly Linked List
 Given a binary tree convert it into doubly linked list without using extra space

+#Permutations of a String
+Finding all the permutations of a String
+-Permutations lexicographically
+-Permutations without any order